viswanathan-v/AI_Ragathon_competition_Mutual_funds/README.md

 Approuch:
 We created two tabs - HOME and Analysis
-These two tabs navigates to home page and analysis page Each page has an option to upload the pdf file.
+These two tabs navigates to home page and analysis page.
+Each page has an option to upload the pdf file.
 Code usage : First,we changed this pdf file into a dataframe which is also added the calculated columns(Net Inflow or Outflow, Net Asset under Management per Scheme,Net Inflow or Outflow per Scheme) with download option.
 Home page :